webopium/studio-template/README.md

-# studio-template
+# Web-Studio template
-Virtual studio adaptive template
+Virtual studio web-only template.
+One of previous ideas regarding how perfect studio should looks like.